TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Software Architecture Building Blocks

 The tensor representation of circuits and Paulis along with the execution ops are all that are required to solve any problem in QML.
 However, as a convenience, TFQ provides an additional op for in-graph circuit construction.
 This was found to be convenient when solving problems where most of the circuit being run is static and only a small part of it is being changed during training or inference.
 This functionality is provided by the \Colorbox{bkgd}{\lstinline{tfq.tfq_append_circuit}} op.
 It is expected that all but the most dedicated users will never touch these low-level ops, and instead will interface with TFQ using our \Colorbox{bkgd}{\lstinline{tf.keras.layers}} that provide a simplified interface.

 The tools provided by TFQ can interact with both core TensorFlow and, via Cirq, real quantum hardware.
 The functionality of all three software products and the interfaces between them can be visualized with the help of a ``software-stack" diagram, shown in Fig.~\ref{fig:tfq_software_stack}.
+Importantly, these interfaces allow users to write a single TensorFlow Quantum program which could then easily be run locally on a workstation, in a highly parallel and distributed setting at the PetaFLOP/s or higher throughput scale \cite{huang2021_power}, or on real QPU device \cite{eqgan}.

 In the next section, we describe an example of an abstract quantum machine learning pipeline for hybrid discriminator model that TFQ was designed to support.
 Then we illustrate the TFQ pipeline via a Hello Many-Worlds example, which involves building the simplest possible hybrid quantum-classical model for a binary classification task on a single qubit.
 More detailed information on the building blocks of TFQ features will be given in section \ref{sec:building_blocks}.